No description

 CI/CD Workflows

-The Forgejo workflows (.forgejo/workflows/) automatically build and publish on push to main:
+The Forgejo workflows (.forgejo/workflows/) build and publish on tagged releases:

 • build-linux.yaml: Builds for linux-amd64 and linux-arm64 (with UPX compression)